The main purpose of this site is as a virtual museum of Classic & Antique Cameras and related photographic ephemera.

 The photographs on this initial landing page are just intended to give an overview of the type of antique and classic cameras that the site features, concentrating on the period from the 1880s through to the 1930s (rollfilm and plate cameras).

 The site describes cameras and related ephemera that form part of a private collection, and the hope is that that this will illustrate the development of photography over this key period through the equipment that was available at the time, particularly to the amateur user.

 While concentrating on rollfilm and plate cameras, the collection is quite varied and includes items from many different manufactures.
 However, the collection is dominated by equipment made for sale in the US and UK, with some European cameras also being represented.

-If you are trying to identify a camera and do not know the maker, the Type index might offer the best means of searching the content of my own collection.
+If you are trying to identify a camera and do not know the maker, the Type index might offer the best means of searching the content of the collection.
 The categories used in the type classification are explained at the top of the Type index page.

 The layout of the site pages has been set up to work best at 1024 pixels wide, but conversion is underway to make the web pages mobile friendly (work in progress).